-Dependent children may include natural children, legally adopted children or children living with the adopting parents during a period of probation, stepchildren, children under legal guardianship, and foster children of the member or the member’s spouse.
+Dependant children may include natural children, legally adopted children or children living with the adopting parents during a period of probation, stepchildren, children under legal guardianship, and foster children of the member or the member’s spouse.

 To be considered a dependant, the child must be unmarried, not employed on a regular and full-time basis, and under 21 years of age.
-A child up to the age of 25 will be considered a dependant if in full-time attendance at an accredited school, college or university and is dependent on you for support, including students attending school outside their normal province of residence.
+A child up to the age of 25 will be considered a dependant if in full-time attendance at an accredited school, college or university and is dependant on you for support, including students attending school outside their normal province of residence.

 What does ‘evidence of insurability’ mean?

 This means that you are required to complete a medical questionnaire and may, as a follow-up, be asked to have a medical examination.
 This is required if you are eligible to apply for benefits, but do not submit your application to enroll in an ARTA Retiree Benefits Plan that includes Emergency Travel Insurance within 60 days of losing your group extended health care benefits.